 - You can apply seasoning to more surface area of the chicken.

 - It will be easier to carve.

 There ARE other methods to cooking a whole chicken on a pellet grill, everything from just throwing the whole bird directly on the rack to standing it up on a chicken roaster or even a beer can.

 But we think once you've tried spatchcocking your pellet grilled chicken, you will find it difficult to go back to any other method!

 How to Spatchcock a Whole Chicken for the Pellet Grill

 Clean and Trim the Whole Chicken

 Take some time to clean, rinse and dry your whole chicken(s) with paper towels after removing them from the packaging.

 Remove any giblet bags or other items stuffed into the cavities.
 Then, using some good kitchen shears or a meat knife, cut any excess fat or skin hanging off near the corners and edges of the cavities.

-There should not be too much trimming to do but it doesn’t hurt to clean it up a bit before you start spatchocking and seasoning
+There should not be too much trimming to do but it doesn't hurt to clean it up a bit before you start to spatchcock and season.

 Butterflying the Whole Chicken